sagemath/sagewiki_to_gh-2022-10-10/days66.md

 == What ==

+Two talks per day done in the morning.
+Free time in the afternoon for coding, learning, testing, asking questions and discussing.

+=== Monday, Tuesday: for beginners and users ===

-Monday, Tuesday will be devoted to users with introduction talks.
+Monday, Tuesday will be devoted to Sage users with introduction to Sage talks as well as talks on research theme that are of interest to local users.
 We welcome local students and professor from Liège to attend those talks.

+=== Wednesday, Thursday: for users and advanced users ===

-Wednesday and Thursday will be devoted to developers and those who want to become with lot of time for development.
+Wednesday and Thursday will be devoted to users and developers and those who want to become with lot of time for development.
 There is a possibility that Wednesday will be reserved for solving bugs (Bug Day).
 Possible development projects:

  - decrease Sage doctesting time (some tests are too long)
  - Reduce the number of [[http://trac.sagemath.org/report/75|tickets that needs review]] (272 as of Jan 20th)

+== Registration ==

+[[http://goo.gl/forms/W08LErp5mZ|Registration]] : some questions to help us organize the week.

 == Schedule ==